Congratulations on your upcoming graduation! It is sure to be a positive and memorable day for you and your family.

 As your name is called, you will advance onto the stage towards the President.
 Take your diploma with your left hand, shake hands with your right hand, and proceed across the stage toward the opposite end of the row from where you started.
 The line will continually move up so that each graduate returns to their original seat.
 Remain standing until all graduates have been called.

 Upon signal from the President, shift your tassels to the opposite side of your cap.
 Graduates will stand as directed by the Faculty Marshals and will prepare for recessional from Newman Field.
 Order of recession: Speakers, Board of Trustees, Faculty, Master of Arts graduates, Bachelor of Arts graduates.
-Immediately following the ceremony, a reception will be held on Memorial Field for graduates and their guests.

 Important Reminder: The Whittier College alcohol policy does not permit the drinking of alcohol while in line, in the amphitheater, or in the quad.
 Violation of this policy will result in your immediate removal from the Commencement Ceremony.